 The most effective feedback is just feedback that our students actually use in improving their learning.
 Wiliam & Leahy 2015

 Quality improvements on the spot are more meaningful rather than revisiting later.
 Shirley Clarke

 Purpose of feedback:

 - Why has the work been marked?

-- How does it promote learning?
+- Who is it for?

 - Can the child access the feedback given?

 - Is this marking necessary?